awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

                  implementation 'com.amazonaws:aws-android-sdk-core:2.6.+'
              }

       #.
-Your :file:`AndroidManifest.xml` must contain:
+Your :file:`AndroidManifest.xml` must contain the following:

          .. code-block:: xml

              <uses-permission android:name="android.permission.INTERNET"/>
              <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-      Your app is now ready for adding cloud-powered features.
+      Your app is now ready for you to add cloud-powered features.
 We recommend :ref:`adding analytics <add-aws-mobile-analytics>` as your first feature.

    Android - Kotlin
       #.
 Add dependencies to your :file:`app/build.gradle`, and then choose :guilabel:`Sync Now` on the upper-right side of Android Studio.
 These libraries enable basic AWS functions, like credentials and analytics.